Dena Samuels, PhD

 (Please be patient while audio loads on CPR website)

 I am an award-winning tenured professor in Women’s & Ethnic Studies at the University of Colorado – Colorado Springs (UCCS).
 As Director of UCCS’ Matrix Center for the Advancement of Social Equity and Inclusion, I supervise and co-facilitate UCCS’ annual award-winning Knapsack Institute: Transforming Teaching and Learning.
 This 3-day national institute, invites participants from across the U.S. to roll up their sleeves and engage in the challenging work of developing culturally inclusive excellence in the classroom or workplace.
-We cap the institute at 50 participants each year to ensure that we are building relationships throughout the three transformative days.
+We cap the institute at 50 participants each year to ensure that we are building deep relationships throughout the three transformative days.

 Off campus, I provide engaging, interactive keynotes, workshops, and seminars to organizations, campuses, and schools nationally and internationally.
-My focus is leadership development on how to integrate diversity and build cultural inclusiveness within any workplace: office, campus, classroom, meeting, etc. Consulting is one of my favorite ways to be of service because I get to meet so many different people, from diverse companies, with diverse landscapes.
+My focus is leadership development and how to integrate diversity and build cultural inclusiveness within any workplace: office, campus, classroom, meeting, etc. Consulting is one of my favorite ways to be of service because I get to meet so many different people, from diverse companies, with diverse landscapes.
 No two clients are the same; so, I get to tailor my presentations and executive coaching to their specific needs.

 I also serve as a culturally inclusive, trauma-sensitive yoga instructor.
 Depending on the needs and desires of my consulting clients, I have the capacity to incorporate mindfulness practices in my keynotes and workshops about cultural inclusiveness, but I promise never to make participants get into downward facing dog!